Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 properties are shown in the *Bone* tab of the Properties editor.

 This shows different panels used to control features of each selected bone;
-the panels change depending on which mode you're working in.
+the panels change depending on which mode you are working in.

 Bones Rigidity